Overview

 How much autonomy will I have?

-The intent of our Abdominal/Body Radiology fellowship is to produce proficient, competent, and independent radiologists.
+The intent of our Abdominal/Body Radiology Fellowship is to produce proficient, competent, and independent radiologists.
 As a fellow, you are responsible for all aspects of abdominal MRI, abdominal CT, and US exams, including protocols, monitoring of exam, interpretation, dictation, reporting, and consulting as a subspecialist with referring services and recommending additional studies as appropriate.
-US-guided procedures are supervised by a staff radiologist.
+U.S.-guided procedures are supervised by a staff radiologist.
+The opportunity to learn and perform more advanced US-guided procedures is available.

 You will have graduated responsibility and act under the direct supervision of abdominal imaging and ultrasound staff.
 As you progress to an expected level, increasing clinical responsibility will be assigned.
-Participation in multidisciplinary conferences is also a graduated responsibility starting with attendance at conferences at the start of the fellowship year and working in a stepwise fashion to presenting cases towards the latter half of the year.
+Participation in multidisciplinary conferences is also a graduated responsibility starting with attendance at conferences at the start of the fellowship year and working in a stepwise fashion to present cases towards the latter half of the year.
+You will be able to attend and participate in a broad array of multidisciplinary conferences, with rotating responsibilities throughout the year to allow ample participation in all the available conferences.
 Because the fellowship is only one year, we work hard to develop your skills so that you can be confident as an independent abdominal radiologist.

 What is the work-life balance like?

-Our fellowship is designed to provide fellows with a multimodality education in abdominal imaging that prepares them to thrive in both academic and private practice settings.
+Our fellowship is designed to provide you with a multimodality education in abdominal imaging that prepare you to thrive in both academic and private practice settings.
 Fortunately, these academic rigors still afford fellows and their families the opportunity to enjoy activities outside of the workplace within the large Phoenix metropolitan area.

 What is the dress code?